Liturgy of the Palms

 Read the passage at the bottom of this post: John 12:12-16, The Message or John 12:12-16, The New Revised Standard Version (NRSV).

-As we read this passage we should be aware that in the first verses of Chapter 12 we are told that the chief priests and Pharisees had given orders that anyone who knew where Jesus was should let them know so that they might arrest him, and that they were planning to Lazarus to death as well.
+As we read this passage we should be aware that in the first verses of Chapter 12 we are told that the chief priests and Pharisees had given orders that anyone who knew where Jesus was should let them know so that they might arrest and execute him, and that they were planning to put Lazarus to death as well.
 (John 11:57 and 12:10)

 So Jesus' entry into Jerusalem is a deliberately provocative act - a prophetic act.

 Where is Jesus?
 Coming into Jerusalem.
 Riding on a young donkey!

 Note that here Jesus is lauded as "King of Israel," whereas he is crucified as, "King of the Jews."

 There is a crucial social and political difference between these two titles.

 At the time of Jesus, the people we call "Jews" referred to themselves as "the people of Israel," or "the house of Israel."

 It was the Roman occupiers - like Pontius Pilate - who dealt with the elite in the capital city of Jerusalem, located in the region of Judea, who ignored regional differences and referred to the whole population as "Judeans." ("Judeans" migrated into English shortened into the first syllable - "Jew.")

 Tragically, this ignorance is repeated in the Christian understanding of the Greek text.